Pendleton Bend Campground & Recreation Area Review

 - Campground Gate: Closes from 10 pm to 6 am, so be sure to get there before 10 pm.

 There are a handful of campsites that sit right on the banks overlooking the Arkansas River.
-The rest are tucked away in the forest with beautiful tall shade trees.
+The rest are tucked away in the forest with tall shade trees.

 The park is well-manicured and very welcoming.
 Campsites are spaced out well.

-There is minimal lighting which makes for incredible stargazing!
+There is minimal lighting which makes for incredible stargazing.

 Pendleton Bend Campground Map